iogbole/blog.israelo/_posts/2020-12-12-Setting-up-shib-sso-like-a-boss.md

 The Lord of the rings' analogy of "one ~~credential~~ ring to rule them" works magic every time I have had to explain what SSO is to my customers; one password for everything.

 SSO is an authentication method that enables users to securely log in to one or multiple applications by using just one set of credentials.
 This single credential is, in most cases, stored and managed from a central repository called LDAP.
 When done correctly, users should only have to log in once to access various applications and services across different domains.

 There are various types of SSO authentication, such as Kerberos, Smart-card, IWA, SAML, etc. This blog post focuses on SAML 2.0, which has three main components, as shown in the diagram below:

 ![SSO]({{ site.baseurl }}//images/sso_comp.jpg)

 I have worked on the Service Provider side of the SSO coin for nearly all of my career; thus, I have seen my fair share of SSO integration complexities and issues.

-If you have felt this pain like me, you will agree that the culprit for most SSO integration issues is the Identity Provider &ndash; it's the black box that a few people know how it works and how to troubleshoot.
+If you have felt this pain like me, you will agree that the culprit for most SSO integration issues is the Identity Provider; it's the black box that a few people know how it works and how to troubleshoot.
 So, I gave myself an unusual challenge to delve into the IdP black box - to understand how it works and explain the concept to my colleagues.
 Doing this will also mean that we have an SSO lab that can be used for internal testing and PoCs.

 I decided to use [Shibboleth IdP](https://www.shibboleth.net/) for three main reasons :